Triggers

 In many databases and some other systems, it is possible to define a trigger that is executed before or after an event has happened.
 A trigger is used to maintain the integrity of the data.
 Or it can be used to automate a response to any event.
 For example, sending a welcome email when a new customer adds to the database, validating the data before creating an entry, etc.

-In Hypi, triggers are supported with both a before
+In Hypi, triggers are supported with both a before and after semantics by adding the @trigger directive to a function.

-function gets executed before the function being called.
+The before function gets executed before the function being called.
 It can be used for validation or calling other services.
 If it fails, it prevents the execution of the function being called.

-function gets executed after the called function.
+The after function gets executed after the called function.
 It cannot affect the results of the function being called.
 It can be used to notify another service of an operation being compelted.

 Important points to remember